pspiagicw/pspiagicw/README.md

 |_|       |_|            |___/

- I am pspiagicw, and yes this README is inside a code block, cause I feel text is the best form of communication.
+ I am pspiagicw, AND YES THIS ENTIRE PROFILE IS INSIDE A CODE BLOCK.

  If you didn't already guess, I like terminals and systems programming.
  I work as a Compiler Engineer and that's where most of my passion pours into.

- Some projects, you might find useful (They should be pinned or recommended automatically).
+ Some projects, you might find useful.
+(They should be pinned or recommended automatically).

  //==========[]=================================================================\\
  || Projects ||                           Description                           ||